gos-apoorv/golang-web-server/README.md

  This app is a practise code to test a basic web server in golang.
 App will be a basic HTTP Server

-App tries to implement [dependency-injection](https://www.tutorialsteacher.com/ioc/dependency-injection) using [go-uber-fx](https://pkg.go.dev/go.uber.org/fx) package.
+App tries to implement [dependency-injection](https://www.tutorialsteacher.com/ioc/dependency-injection) using Uber's application framework [go-uber-fx](https://pkg.go.dev/go.uber.org/fx).

 ![img.png](img.png)